Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Introduction

 \section{Introduction}

 In addition to being an integral part of quantitative risk management, the need to estimate and control tail risks is inherent in managing operations requiring high levels of service or reliability guarantees.
 The variety of contexts for which chance-constrained and risk-averse optimization formulations are employed serve as a testimony to the importance of tail risk management in operations research.
-Naturally, this significance is retained in the numerous operations and risk management models which are being enriched with the use of algorithmic feature-mapping tools (such as neural networks, kernels, etc.,) employed to facilitate a greater degree of automation and expressivity in mapping data to decisions.
-Modeling mortgage risk with deep neural networks \cite{sirignano2018deep}, incorporating contextual information into decision making with integrated prediction-optimization approaches \cite{VahnRudin,BertsimasKallus,elmachtoub2020smart}, and the sample application contexts in \cite{FerreiraLevi,harsha2019prescriptive, DelagePortfolio,CAO2019465,InventoryDNN,lin2020procurement} serve as illustrative examples.
-With the increasing adoption of these expressive classes of models, it is imperative that the risk management practice seeks to measure and manage the tail risks associated with their use.

-In a similar vein, considerations of certifying safety, fairness and robustness in settings deploying automation have led to a number of applications seeking to measure tail risks in avenues extending beyond operations and quantitative risk management as well.
-Assessing the safety of automation in driving and other intelligent physical systems get naturally cast in terms of evaluating expectations restricted to distribution tails \cite{7534875,NamkoongAV,uesato2018rigorous,8116682,arief2020deep}, as is the case with evaluating severity of algorithmic biases on minority subpopulations \cite{FairnessRiskMeasures,duchi2020learning,jeong2020robust}; see also \cite{chow2017risk,webb2018statistical,pmlr-v97-weng19a,bai2020rareevent,levy2020large} and references therein.
+Naturally, this significance is retained in the numerous operations and quantitative risk management models which are being enriched with the use of algorithmic feature-mapping tools (such as neural networks, kernels, etc.,) employed to facilitate a greater degree of automation and expressivity in mapping data to decisions.
+Recent literature on modeling mortgage risk with deep neural networks \citep[eg.,][]{sirignano2018deep} and models incorporating contextual side information into decision making \citep[eg.,][]{VahnRudin, elmachtoub2020smart} serve as illustrative examples.
+With the increasing adoption of these expressive models, it is imperative that the risk management practice seeks to measure and manage the tail risks associated with their use.
+In a similar vein, considerations of certifying safety, fairness, and robustness have led to a number of applications seeking to measure tail risks in avenues extending beyond operations and risk management as well.
+Assessing the safety of automation in cyber-physical systems get naturally cast in terms of evaluating expectations restricted to distribution tails \citep[eg.,][]{7534875,NamkoongAV,uesato2018rigorous}, as is the case with evaluating severity of algorithmic biases on minority sub-populations \citep{FairnessRiskMeasures,jeong2020robust}.